Adapters

 | Creation Time | - | No | Adapter creation timestamp. |

-| Display name | Yes | Yes | A user-friendly name of the adapter. |
+| Display Name | Yes | Yes | Unique name of the adapter displayed on UI. |

-| Description | No | Yes | Free-text notes about what this adapter is for. |
+| Description | No | Yes | Brief description of the adapter. |

-| Base endpoint | Yes | Yes | The base URL of the adapter service that implements the Unified Protocol.
-Is the base URL part of the model completion endpoint if created based on the adapter. |
+| Base endpoint | Yes | Yes | Base URL of the adapter service that implements the Unified Protocol (following the format: {ADAPTER_ORIGIN}/openai/deployments/). |

 Models